Understanding Recognised Pomeranian Colours in Australia

 Sable:

 Sable is a pattern marked by black banding on the guard hairs rather than a distinct color.
-This pattern gives the dog a shaded or sable appearance, characterized by black guard hairs that may vary in distribution—from just a few on the back or tail to heavy sabling covering much of the dog, sometimes giving it an almost black & tan look.
+This pattern gives the dog a shaded or sable appearance, characterized by black guard hairs that may vary in distribution—from just a few on the back or tail to heavy sabling covering much of the dog, sometimes giving it an almost black-and-tan look.
 The pattern and intensity of the sable can differ widely.
 However, it consistently features black pigmentation without patches of solid color, influenced by other recessive genes that can affect the shading of the black pigment.

 Shaded sables are a mesmerizing variation of Pomeranian coats, characterized by their multi-colored shading throughout.
 These coats showcase a captivating blend of three or more colors, creating a beautiful tapestry of hues that sets them apart from other color variations.
 The key to achieving the desired shaded sable look is to ensure that the shading is as consistent as possible, with no areas of self-color.